David-OConnor/plascad/README.md

 one or more primer end as not having a fixed starting point, and providing more-than-expected nucleotides of the matching sequence on this end.
 The end point can then be adjusted to optimize primer qualities.

+When both ends are marked as tunable, PlasCAD assumes this primer is for attaching two DNA fragments together, as in SLIC and FC cloning.

 ### Primer generation for SLIC and FastCloning
 Given the sequences for an insert, a vector, and insertion point, it will generate primers suitable for SLIC and FastCloning.